 3L2R Inc. can repair oil filled transformers that have failed, are ailing or have come to end of life.
 In most cases, the primary failed/aged components are the windings and insulation.
 The internal laminated steel core, the steel tank housing, often the oil and most of the components and accessories can be re-used.
 Should these components be damaged or require upgrading, we can replace them with modern OEM grade materials.
 Our focus is on transformers up to 30 MVA (30000 kVA) with voltage classes up to 138 kV.
-We have the in-house transformer design and coil winding capability to repair any manufacturers equipment.
+We have the on or off-site transformer design and coil winding capability to repair any manufacturers equipment.

 Transformers are considered candidates for repair if they have "failed", which usually means they are no longer functioning in an electrical system due to a fault internal to the transformer tank or bushings that has been detected by a protection trip or other more dramatic indication.
 Providing that the damage is not too severe, repairing damaged transformers is often a viable alternative to replacing with new equipment.
 Sometimes a transformer is still in service but is exhibiting concerning signs such as "elevated dissolved gas in oil analysis" (DGA) results.
 There is only so much that can be done in a field setting and moving the transformer off site to a repair facility offers the opportunity to "un-tank" the core and coil assembly to locate the root cause of the gassing, and then effect a repair.

 Transformers that are nearing end of life may also be considered for repair.
 In most cases, the primary component that has aged is the insulation around the windings.
 As it is not practical to remove the winding insulation and reuse the winding conductor, rewinding the coils and re-using the core and other components is an option to rejuvenate the transformer and return the equipment as a trusted member of your energy supply fleet.
-In the above scenarios, should the investigation after un-tanking reveal a design or manufacturing related root cause problem, we have the in-house design engineering expertise and experience to identify and rectify the issue.
+In the above scenarios, should the investigation after un-tanking reveal a design or manufacturing related root cause problem, we have the on and off-site design engineering expertise and experience to identify and rectify the issue.
 The advantages of repair over buy new are as follows:

 - Repairing a transformer is often less expensive than buying new